 We notice our internal clocks a lot more when something throws them off track, whether that's jet lag, a late night, or bright Seattle summer evenings.
 But how does it all really work, and how is it different in children and adolescents than in adults?
 Come to the December Eastside Science Café to discover more about circadian rhythms, what throws them off — and more importantly, what we can do to help keep kids and their internal clocks on a good track.
 With UW's Michelle M. Garrison, Ph.D.

 Wilde Rover is located in downtown Kirkland at 111 Central Way.

 "The Gold Rush In Space: How Asteroids Will Create The Biggest Economic Expansion The World Has Ever Seen"

 Tuesday, December 9, 2014 - 6:30 p.m. - Swiss Restaurant & Pub

 In the future, history books will talk about this time as the moment when humans expanded economy and habitation into space and created the greatest economic expansion in human history…and asteroids were the catalyst that made it happen.
 This is why local asteroid mining company, Planetary Resources, is hard at work developing robotic spacecraft that will venture into the Solar System to find neighborhood asteroids in order to utilize them to help humans expand their economic sphere of influence into the Solar System.
 With Caitlin O'Keefe from Planetary Resources.

 The Swiss Restaurant & Pub is located at 1904 Jefferson Avenue, Tacoma, WA 98402.

-All Science Cafés are presented in partnership with KCTS 9 Public Television.
-This program is currently made possible by support from the MetLife Foundation.
+This program is currently made possible by support from Intellectual Ventures and Seattle Children's Hospital.
 This program is also made possible by a Science Education Partnership Award (SEPA) from the National Institutes of Health.